lilahagen/essays/OTHELLO.md

 .ve-media wc:John_Everett_Millais_-_Ophelia_-_Google_Art_Project.jpg width="50%"

- *<p style="color:hotpink; background-color:lavenderblush">* A willow tree, or a "weeping willow," is a conventional symbol of grief and mourning, as well as dissapointed love.
+  *<p style="color:darkseagreen; background-color:honeydew">* A willow tree, or a "weeping willow," is a conventional symbol of grief and mourning, as well as dissapointed love.
 Shakespeare's use of this particular image foreshadows  Desdemona's death at the hands her of lover despite her devotion.
-Shakespeare has used this image before -- in *Hamlet,* Ophelia drowns herself surrounded by willow trees after her lover, Hamlet, rejects her.
+Shakespeare has used this image before -- in ==*Hamlet,*=={Q41567} ==Ophelia=={Q1800888} drowns herself surrounded by willow trees after her lover, Hamlet, rejects her.

 </p> 'So, get thee gone.
 Good night.
 Mine eyes do itch; </br>
  Doth that bode weeping? </br>

+ *<p style="color:mediumpurple; background-color:lavender">*  Desdemona abruptly dismisses Emilia, perhaps because the song had touched too closely upon her actual life.
+This shows that Desdemona is conscious of her own predicament and also the control Othello's violence has over her entire life.
+It also highlights the close relationship between her and Emilia, as she feels comfortable being vulnerable in her prescence.

 **EMILIA** </br>
  ’Tis neither here nor there.</br>